Budapest Airport Guide 2026: Terminals & Transport

 100E Ticket Price in 2026 and Where to Buy

-The 100E bus ticket price in 2026 is approximately 900–1,000 HUF for a single journey — this is a special airport bus ticket, not a standard city transport single, and is slightly more expensive than a regular BKK ticket precisely because it’s an express service.
-You cannot use a standard 24-hour or 72-hour BKK travel card on the 100E — it requires its own dedicated ticket.
-Buy your ticket from the automated ticket machines at the bus stop outside the terminal (they accept card and cash, thankfully), from the BKK app before you travel, or from the information desk landside.
-Do not attempt to board without a valid ticket — inspectors board regularly and the fine for fare evasion is significantly more than the ticket cost.
+The 100E bus ticket price in 2026 is 2,500 HUF for a single journey, this is a special airport shuttle bus ticket, not a standard city transport single, and it costs more than a regular BKK ticket precisely because it’s an express service.
+Your standard 24-hour or 72-hour travel card or Budapest Card does not cover the 100E on its own.
+The add-on only exists for a valid monthly or longer Budapest, Pest county or national pass: hold one of those and you buy a discounted 1,000 HUF add-on ticket instead of paying the full 2,500 HUF fare.
+Buy your ticket in the BudapestGO app before you travel, from the automated ticket machines at the bus stop outside the terminal, at a BKK customer centre or ticket office, or by tapping a card on the Budapest Pay&GO reader on board the bus itself.
+Do not attempt to board without a valid ticket, inspectors board regularly and the fine for fare evasion is significantly more than the ticket cost.

 Tips for Travelling the 100E with Heavy Luggage

 Yes.
 For solo travellers, couples without excessive luggage, and anyone arriving or departing during operating hours, the 100E is the correct choice.
 The journey is comfortable, the route is direct by airport bus standards, and arriving at Deák tér puts you at the heart of the city’s transport network.
-The only legitimate arguments against it are: arriving after 23:00, travelling with a family and four suitcases, or staying somewhere in Buda that requires a complicated multi-transfer journey from Deák tér.
+The only legitimate arguments against it are travelling with a family and four suitcases, or staying somewhere in Buda that needs a complicated multi-transfer journey from Deák tér.
+The old “it doesn’t run at night” objection no longer applies.
 In those cases, the modest extra cost of a taxi or Bolt makes sense.
 Otherwise, save your money for a good dinner in the city.

 Taxi, Uber and Bolt at Budapest Airport: What Actually Works in 2026